csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 parison is unknown, rather than true or false, by using the clauses **is unknown** and **is not unknown**.

-When a query uses the **select distinct** clause, duplicate tuples must be elim- inated.
+When a query uses the **select distinct** clause, duplicate tuples must be eliminated.
 For this purpose, when comparing values of corresponding attributes from two tuples, the values are treated as identical if either both are non-null and equal in value, or both are null.
 Thus two copies of a tuple, such as _{_(’A’,null), (’A’,null)_}_, are treated as being identical, even if some of the attributes have a null value.
 Using the **distinct** clause then retains only one copy of such identical tuples.
 Note that the treatment of null above is different from the way nulls are treated in predicates, where a comparison “null=null” would return unknown, rather than true.

 The above approach of treating tuples as identical if they have the same values for all attributes, even if some of the values are null, is also used for the set operations union, intersection and except.